jnicho02/tapir-reports/README.md

 When you want to generate a pdf or Word document populated with data then the normal method is use of a DSL to specify it in code.
 This can cause a bottleneck at the Developer and be unfriendly to the Product Manager trying to create a report.
 Sometimes a preferably approach is to create a template document containing markup and mash this with the data.

 This gem enables you to write standard ruby erb templating code embedded inside Word documents.
+My experience at writing document templaters has shown me that you start by inventing your own simple tagging language.
+This gets more complicated as you add more features (e.g. repeating sections) and it is inflexible.
+However, like writing html pages I would advise that the 'heavy lifting' is done in your ruby code and not the front-end...but if you insist, then you can.

 All work is done in memory so that processing can be run on a cloud platform.